5 Fresh New Approaches to Content Marketing

 Influencers: “Show me your friends and I’ll show you your future”.
 You’ve probably heard that saying, and the same is true whether you are a teenager or a business owner.
 Maybe you’ve learned a lot of your business knowledge from Bill Gates, Steve Jobs or Warren Buffet…or you like to quote Benjamin Franklin.
 Perhaps you have some mentors you’d like to recognize and tell why they’re important to you.
 Sharing the people and things that influence us is what makes us human.
 No matter how successful your business, you didn’t get there alone.
 People and circumstances shaped you along the way.
 Recognizing others for their contribution in our lives, large or small, is important in staying connected and grounded.

-We hope these five types of content help you to put a fresh spin on what you share with your audience, whether personal or professional.
+We hope these five types of content help you to put a fresh spin on content marketing you share with your audience, whether personal or professional.
 We believe you must have the combination of both to build an incredible brand.